Acknowledgement of Country

 Coming Events

-School holiday weaving workshop – Tumut
+School holiday bush dyeing workshop – Tumut

-Join us for an afternoon of weaving, led by Ronnie Jordan.
-Ronnie is a Pitta Pitta Wangkamahdla woman and owner of Culture on the Move.
-Taking place in the beautiful Riverina Highlands Landcare Nursery, you will have the chance to incorporate traditional weaving techniques such as twining and coiling, creating a beautiful piece to keep.
-All…
+Join us for an afternoon of dye making, led by Ronnie Jordan.
+Ronnie is a Pitta Pitta Wangkamahdla woman and owner of ‘Culture on the Move’.
+Taking place in the beautiful Riverina Highlands Landcare Nursery, you will have the chance to learn traditional dying techniques creating a beautiful piece to keep.
+All materials will be…

-Youth weaving workshop – Narrandera
+School holiday bush dyeing workshop – Narrandera